Mu-Y/DiariST/README.md

 | Anything else | [MIT Licence](LICENSE.txt) |

 ## Citation
 Please cite the first paper (yang2023diarist) when you use the code in this repository.
-If you use DiariST-AliMeeting, please also cite the two papers for AliMeeting corpus (Yu2022M2Met, Yu2022Summary) in addition to the first paper (yang2023diarist).
+If you use the DiariST-AliMeeting test set under data/ directory, please also cite the two papers for AliMeeting corpus (Yu2022M2Met, Yu2022Summary) in addition to the first paper (yang2023diarist).
 ```
 @inproceedings{yang2023diarist,
   title={DiariST: Streaming Speech Translation with Speaker Diarization},